 The Beneficiary Designation form is available for download.
 The completed form should be sent to The Hartford at the address listed on the form.

 You are encouraged to review your current beneficiary designations.
 Having a correct beneficiary designation will help ensure that your intention regarding a claim in the event of your death is fulfilled.

 You must make beneficiary designations at the time of enrollment in any of the coverages.
-Basic coverage is provided by the University through Aetna and you may elect from optional programs of insurance sponsored by the University through Aetna.
-You need only to complete one Aetna Form.
+Basic coverage is provided by the University through The Hartford and you may elect from optional programs of insurance sponsored by the University through The Hartford.

 Subsequent to initial enrollment, you may make a beneficiary designation at any time.
 However, the goal is to encourage you to immediately begin a review and establish your own on-going periodic review.
 It is important to check periodically to make sure the designation is current.
 Personal life event changes you experience typically require a review and perhaps update to your beneficiary designations.
 Personal life events include, but are not limited to: